-For this process, the Library Director will use professional reviews, standard lists of basic works, recommendations from professional journals and from Dept. of Library Materials Review Sessions.
-Recommendations from the public and the Board of Trustees will receive careful consideration in terms of the overall objectives and the existing collection.
-At least one third of the annual materials budget will be spent on children's materials.
+For this process, the Library Director and the Youth Services Librarian will use professional reviews, standard lists of basic works, recommendations from professional journals and from Department of Library Materials Review Sessions.
+Recommendations from the public will receive careful consideration in terms of the overall objectives and the existing collection.

 Materials acquired should meet high standards of quality in content, expression, and form.
 Relevance to the reading public and the existing collection should be taken into account.
-Works (which may not meet all standards) may be purchased at the discretion of the Library Director.
+Works (which may not meet all standards) may be purchased at the discretion of the Library Director and the Youth Services Librarian.